wikimatze/vimfiles/keymappings.md

   - start the \ls mode
   - where the cursor is, this place will be displayed in the .dvi file
 - **inverse (reverse) search** http://forum.ubuntuusers.de/topic/vim-vim-latexsuite-vim-gtk
-  - **CTRL-Linke** left mouse click in the .dvi file this location will be opend in the source file
+  - **Ctrl-Linke** left mouse click in the .dvi file this location will be opend in the source file
 - **Links**
   - http://vim":http://vim-latex.sourceforge.net/documentation/latex-suite.html#latex-project-example